MarlonDittes/FP/README.txt

 The one-sided crossing minimization problem (OCM) asks for an order of one layer of a two-layer bipartite graph, where the other layer of nodes is fixed, such that the number of edge crossings is minimized.
 Our heiCross solver employs a branch and reduce approach specifically designed for the heuristic track of the challenge.
+It starts by partitioning the graph via articulation points.
+Then, three reduction rules and further partitioning recursivly reduce the size of the graph.
+If this approach can no longer be executed, we use branching to build a heuristic solution.
+When the partitions reach a size of ten nodes or less, an exact solver is used.

 INSTALLATION
 1. Clone the repository: